Computer Programmers May No Longer Be Eligible For H-1B Visas [Update]

 How do you propose to do that exactly?
 Seems to me that removing the seemingly cheaper H1B option for companies is a step in this direction...

 Experience is how they become "qualified".
-(Score:2, Insightful)
+(Score:3, Insightful)

 How does somebody become a qualified expert?